hassaanhamid/ContentSync/README.md

 # ContentSync

-AI-Powered Content-Image Alignment Analysis System

-## About
-This is a project for a Machine Learning course that uses CLIP AI to evaluate how well images align with article content.

-## Developer
-**Hassaan Hamid Okarvi**

-## How to Use
-1. Paste your article text
-2. Upload an image
-3. Click "Analyze" to get alignment score
+An AI-powered web application that analyzes the semantic alignment between textual content and images.
+Built with Python, this tool utilizes OpenAI's CLIP (Contrastive Language-Image Pretraining) model to evaluate how cohesively an uploaded image matches a given article or text block.

+**Live Demo:** Try the application directly in your browser at [https://contentsync.streamlit.app/](https://contentsync.streamlit.app/).

 ## Tech Stack

-- Python
+* **Language:** Python
-- Streamlit
+* **Framework:** Streamlit
-- OpenAI CLIP
+* **Machine Learning:** PyTorch, OpenAI CLIP

-- PyTorch
+## Features

+* **Semantic Alignment Scoring:** Leverages CLIP's multimodal embeddings to calculate a similarity score between text and visual inputs.
+* **Interactive Web Interface:** A streamlined UI built with Streamlit allows users to easily paste text, upload an image, and instantly receive evaluation metrics.
+* **Real-Time Analysis:** Processes inputs dynamically through the ML pipeline to provide immediate feedback on visual and textual alignment.

+## How to Use the Web App

+1. Visit the live application at (https://contentsync.streamlit.app/).
+2. Paste your article or text block into the provided input field.
+3. Upload the image you want to evaluate.
+4. Click the analyze button to generate the semantic alignment score.